Claude Code Plugins

 3. Value of 'req.body.email' in api_handler.rs

-4. Where does empty string appear first?"
+4. Where does empty string first appear?"

-Option 2: Add Instrumentation (Claude CAN do this)
+Option 2: Add Instrumentation (Claude CAN Do This)

-When debugger not available or issue is intermittent:
+When debugger not available or issue intermittent:

 // Add at error location